I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ks/nf-ks-ksfilterfactorygetfirstchildfilter.md

 <p><b>KsFilterFactoryGetFirstChildFilter</b> returns a pointer to the first instantiated <a href="..\ks\ns-ks--ksfilter.md">KSFILTER</a> structure created by <i>FilterFactory</i>.
 If there are no instantiated filters created by <i>FilterFactory</i>, <b>NULL</b> is returned.</p>

 ## -remarks
 <p>This call is an inline function call to <a href="..\ks\nf-ks-ksgetfirstchild.md">KsGetFirstChild</a>.
 Note that the object hierarchy is guaranteed to be stable only while the appropriate mutex is held, in this case the device mutex.
-For more information, see <a href="NULL">Mutexes in AVStream</a>.</p>
+For more information, see <a href="https://msdn.microsoft.com/011edaaa-7449-41c3-8cfb-0d319901af8b">Mutexes in AVStream</a>.</p>

 ## -requirements
 <table>